ludovicmarecaux/London_Pumpy/README.md

 The report as well as the presentation powerpoint are located in the main branch of this repo.

-A dynamic London plan indicating the number of interventions and the average intervention time for each station is available at the following address: https://ludomare.github.io/
+A dynamic London plan indicating the number of interventions and the average intervention time for each station, based on the last 4 years, is available at the following address: https://ludomare.github.io/

 The application resulting from this work is made on Streamlit: https://ludovicmarecaux-london-pumpy-app-d7h8wh.streamlitapp.com/